 So, although the enclosure it’s not made of metal as most pedals, it still works.

 Lastly, some guitar players might find this vintage sound a bit old-fashioned.
 If you’re into more modern tones and music genres, then this is probably something you’d want to skip.

 Is the Behringer Super Fuzz the best cheap distortion available?
 Probably yes.
 Besides, this is a pedal made for newbie and intermediate guitarists.
 It can give you authentic tones and show you you don’t need to break the bank to have a professional distortion.

 More so, it makes it very easy for you to experiment, learn, and eventually craft your own sounds you can then take to the studio or the stage.

 It’s so easy it will keep you interested in growing your abilities and skills with distortion pedals, just like any pedal should.

 - Overdrives pedals give you a gain boost as they “overdrive” the valves of your tube amp or mimic the sound of overdriven tube amps.
 It has a very sensitive dynamic as the harder you play the more it distorts.

 - Distortion effects add consistent dirt or crunch to your playing.
 The distortion is the same no matter how hard or soft you play.

 - Fuzz effects are aggressive and compressed distortion that heavily clip your signal.
-Fuzz alters the waveform into square waxes, which make your amp sounds like it’s broken.
+Super fuzz alters the waveform into square waxes, which make your amp sounds like it’s broken.